Pavithra-51204/static-website-azure/README.md

-# Static Website on Azure
+# Deploying a Static Website on Azure

 ## Overview